-Dr. Probasco is an Associate Professor in the Johns Hopkins University School of Medicine Department of Neurology.
+Dr. Probasco is a professor at the Johns Hopkins University School of Medicine Department of Neurology.
 He is the Vice Chair for Quality, Safety, and Service for the department.
-He also serves as the Director of the Johns Hopkins Division of Advanced Clinical Neurology as well as Medical Director of the Johns Hopkins Inpatient General Neurology Service.
+He also serves as the Director of the Johns Hopkins Division of Advanced Clinical Neurology as well as the Medical Director of the Johns Hopkins Inpatient General Neurology Service.
 He co-directs the Johns Hopkins Encephalitis Center and the Johns Hopkins Center for Refractory Status Epilepticus and Neuroinflammation.
-He cares for general neurology inpatients and outpatients, specializing in autoimmune and paraneoplastic syndromes as well as neurological immune related adverse events following immunotherapies for cancer.
+He cares for general neurology inpatients and outpatients, specializing in autoimmune and paraneoplastic syndromes as well as neurological immune-related adverse events following immunotherapies for cancer.

 After completing his undergraduate studies in biochemistry at the University of New Mexico, Dr. Probasco attended the University of Oxford as a Rhodes Scholar and earned a second undergraduate degree in psychology, philosophy and physiology.
 He went on to earn his medical degree at the University of California, San Francisco.
 He completed an internship in internal medicine at Johns Hopkins Bayview Medical Center and a residency in neurology at Johns Hopkins, where he was the faculty liaison/executive chief resident.
 He went on to complete an instructorship in inpatient general neurology at Johns Hopkins.

-Dr. Probasco’s research interests include increasing care value through improving outcomes, incorporation of patient experience of disease and treatment, efficiency of care delivery and diagnostic test utilization in general and specifically in relation to autoimmune and paraneoplastic neurological syndromes, including encephalitis.
-Finally, he is interested in the management of neurological immune related adverse events following immunotherapies for treatment of cancer.
+Dr. Probasco’s research interests include increasing care value through improving outcomes, incorporation of patient experience of disease and treatment, the efficiency of care delivery, and diagnostic test utilization in general and specifically in relation to autoimmune and paraneoplastic neurological syndromes, including encephalitis.
+Finally, he is interested in the management of neurological immune-related adverse events following immunotherapies for the treatment of cancer.